 Anyone who doesn’t like to work inside a power cage should feel much more comfortable with a half rack.
 The safety pins go on the outside of the rack, which allows athletes to move around a lot more.

 Yes, the pins are slightly weaker than those on a power rack, probably because they only make contact on one side.
-To compensate for that, they make them a lot thicker, and while the weight rating is slightly less, it's still more than enough for most people.
+To compensate for that, they make them a lot thicker, and while the weight rating is slightly less, it’s still more than enough for most people, especially young peeps into youth weight lifting training who are unlikely to be lifting hundreds of pounds.

 What you might miss out on is the ability to hook up a cable or pull down machine.
 I’ve seen some models that have them, some that don’t.